 Mercedes-Benz diesel.

-Daimler welcomes decisions by the German Federal Court of Justice (BGH) on the so-called “thermal window”.
+Daimler welcomes decisions by the German Federal Court of Justice (BGH).

 September 16, 2021 – The German Federal Court of Justice (BGH) has already dealt several times with the temperature-dependent control of the exhaust gas recirculation system (so-called “thermal window”) in Mercedes-Benz vehicles.
 Germany’s highest court of civil jurisdiction has clarified that a so-called “thermal window” is not immoral (German: “sittenwidrig”) as such.
 That means: The existence of a “thermal window” alone does not justify damage claims on the basis of unconscionability.